 However, we must also bear in mind that the prevalence of the ‘doctor/operation’ phenomena in Strassman’s study could have been influenced by the medical setting in which it took place.
 DMT was administered to patients in a hospital room, which was surrounded by medical equipment and medical personnel close by.
 Vital signs and medical tests were also taken before the administration of the drug.
 Since the setting can drastically alter a psychedelic trip, it is entirely possible that these factors could contribute to alien abduction-type phenomena.
 Psychedelic cult figure Nick Sand argues this is the case.
 Nevertheless, such phenomena are not unheard of outside of a medical setting, which means that the birth trauma hypothesis isn’t necessarily ruled out.

-Here is an interesting article which describes other connections between alien abductions and the trauma of birth.
+There are other possible (and perhaps tenuous) connections that can be made between alien abductions and the trauma of birth.
 The opening of the cervix and journey through it is translated into images of doors and passageways in abduction reports.
 In UFO encounters, the light beam of the spaceship is interpreted to be the umbilical cord, while the spaceship itself is interpreted to be the placenta (which has a flat and round shape).
 UFOs or alien spaceships have also been encountered in ayahuasca trips – they are a common motif in many of Amaringo’s paintings.
 I’m a bit sceptical as to whether the alien spaceship motif fits into the birth trauma hypothesis.
 For example, I’m not sure that the infant would even see the placenta.
 The connection between the umbilical cord/placenta and an alien spaceship is a bit tenuous in my opinion.

 Mrs Betty Andreasson from Massachusetts had an abduction experience in 1967 which contained a number of perinatal images.
 These included being in a ‘Cylindrical Room’ which was filled with grey fluid.
 She breathed through clear tubes fitted into her nostrils and mouth.
 She was also fed some sweet substance through the tube in her mouth.
 She floated in the fluid in a tranquil and peaceful state, until finally the fluid was drained and she was removed.
 This experience sounds like a return to the womb.
 During Betty’s examination by the humanoid aliens, which occurred in a big bright room, needle-tipped tubes were inserted into her navel.
 This caused her a great deal of pain and discomfort and most likely relates to the cutting of the umbilical cord.